erutan/sierra-conditions/content/conditions/official.md

 ---
 description: ''
-sidebar: 'docs'
+sidebar: 'sierra'
-prev: '/docs/writing-content/'
+prev: '/conditions/snow/'
-next: '/docs/settings/'
 ---

-# Deploying
+# Official Notices

 Gridsome generates static files when running the `gridsome build` command.
 By default it outputs to the `dist` directory.
 Since these are simple HTML and JS files you only need a server which hosts these files.